Categories

 XRP Ledger developers opposed the energy waste associated with Bitcoin’s Proof-of-Work (PoW) consensus mechanism.
 They believe that the real value of Bitcoin is transaction publicity and the state, not the PoW consensus mechanism.

-Unlike popular blockchains that typically use Proof-of-Work (PoW) or Proof-of-Stake (PoS) consensus algorithms, XRPL uses a special consensus algorithm called Proof-of-Association (PoA).
+Unlike most blockchains, XRPL uses a special consensus algorithm called Proof-of-Association (PoA).
 This consensus algorithm requires each node to create a list of trusted nodes, called the Unique Node List (UNL), which they rely on to achieve consensus.

 Validators, which are nodes involved in voting on improvement proposals, must gain trust from other nodes before being given access to the consensus process.
 Most nodes use one of the default UNLs, which are recommended by XRPL Foundation, Ripple, and Coil.
 However, they can create their own if desired.